hyprwm/hyprland-wiki/pages/Getting Started/Installation.md

 {{< callout type=warning >}}

-Hyprland is not meant for beginners!
-It is expected that you read this wiki, understand Linux's workings and are able to search online and troubleshoot issues on your own.

-If you are a Linux beginner, consider reading this wiki in **its entirety** and all the other pages it refers to, otherwise you might have a really hard time getting a usable desktop.

-Online forums (e.g. Reddit) should be used as a last resort, as most information can be found in this wiki and it's guaranteed to be _up-to-date and accurate_, unlike most online "tips and tricks".

-Follow the [Master tutorial](../Master-Tutorial) **FROM START TO FINISH** unless you really know what you are doing!
+Hyprland is not meant to be a full and user-friendly Desktop Environment.
+In a nutshell, it's a set of tools to allow you to create your own Desktop Environment.

+Apps, integrations, shells, etc, are **your** responsibility to pick, install and configure.

+This wiki is _very_ verbose.
+It's highly recommended to scour and read the wiki first before assuming something is not working or not available.

 {{< /callout >}}

-{{< callout type=warning >}}
+{{< callout type=info >}}

-Due to their proprietary nature, Nvidia GPUs have limited compatibility with Hyprland.
-If you want to try Hyprland on Nvidia regardless (many people have reported successes), follow the [Nvidia page](../../Nvidia) after installing Hyprland.
+NVIDIA GPUs are often not usable out-of-the-box, follow the [Nvidia page](../../Nvidia) after installing Hyprland if you plan to use one.
+Blame NVIDIA for this.

 {{< /callout >}}

 ## Distros

-Arch, NixOS and openSUSE Tumbleweed are very supported.
-For any other distro (not based on Arch/Nix/openSUSE) you might have varying amounts of success.
-However, since Hyprland is extremely bleeding-edge, distros like Pop!\_OS, Ubuntu, etc. might have **major** issues running Hyprland.
+We officially run and test Hyprland on Arch and NixOS, and we guarantee Hyprland will work there.
+For any other distro (not based on Arch/Nix) you might have varying amounts of success.
+However, since Hyprland is extremely bleeding-edge, distros like Pop!\_OS, Ubuntu, etc. will have **major** issues running Hyprland.
+Rolling release distros like Fedora, OpenSUSE, etc. will likely be fine.

 ## Installation